The Ultimate Guide to Pro Bono Work Experience

 Read the Blog Post!

-Non-legally trained people (and, frankly, many lawyers too) find it incredibly difficult to grapple with the arcane traditions and obscure procedural obstacles that make up the UK legal system.
-These difficulties are exacerbated for the poor or otherwise disadvantaged who can rarely secure legal advice, let alone good legal advice.
+Non-legally trained individuals find it incredibly difficult to grapple with the ins and outs of the UK legal system.
+These difficulties are exacerbated for the poor or otherwise disadvantaged who find it harder to secure legal advice, let alone good legal advice.